 Running a sale to attract customers is a time-honored marketing strategy, but is it one you should be using in your business?
 Learn why discounting can erode your profits even as it stimulates sales and find out what you can do to avoid having to discount prices to compete.

-Below, we are going to clarify the reasons a business model developed on continual price markdowns is fraught with limitations.
+Here, we’ll clarify the reasons a business model developed on continual price markdowns is fraught with limitations.
 We’ll also explain why discounting may still make good sense for your retail shop in particular circumstances.

-Understanding The Limitations Of Discounts
+Understanding the Limitations of Discounts

-Second, unless of course discounting has been included in a retailer’s long-term pricing plan, it demonstrates an erosion in margins.
+Second, unless discounting has been included in a retailer’s long-term pricing plan, it demonstrates an erosion in margins.
 The retail store owner will endure a decrease in earnings together with the drop in costs.

 They stop by for some other good reasons, such as the level of support they get, or the breadth of assortments your store provides in certain product categories.
 If you reduce your prices often, you might begin to attract low-cost buyers.
 This could be positive if your retail model is based on selling goods in high volume.
-If this isn’t the condition, you may tarnish your shop’s “brand,” and thereby lose your existing clients’ devotion.
+If this isn’t the condition, you may tarnish your shop’s “brand” and thereby lose your existing clients’ devotion.

-Despite the troubles imposed by on-going price cutbacks, they may from time to time be useful for modest retailers; as mentioned, marking down items may stimulate sales, hence getting rid of slow-moving products.
+Despite the troubles imposed by ongoing price cutbacks, they may from time to time be useful for modest retailers.
+As mentioned, marking down items may stimulate sales, thereby getting rid of slow-moving products.
 The big-box merchants can steer clear of being trapped with stagnant stock.
 Most of them keep contracts with their vendors that allow them to give back products that don’t sell.
 Small merchants don’t have this protection on the majority of their stock; merchandise that continues to be on their floors and shelves cannot be returned.
 Markdowns become essential in order to move the goods.

 How to Avoid Discounting Your Store’s Merchandise